See more where this came from

 Week 1

-Through the structured activities on Day 1 of the Design Sprint, we aligned on a common challenge.
-These are the Sprint Questions and 2-year goal that were defined:
+Through the structured activities of Day 1 of the Design Sprint, we got aligned behind a common challenge and defined the Sprint Questions and a 2-year goal to guide us forward.

-Day 2 of the Design Sprint workshop culminated in a storyboard of a landing page which explained the app’s 4 main features in detail:
+Day 2, was dedicated to create the storyboard of the landing page which explained the platform's 4 main features in detail:

 It was equally important to focus on the visual elements and the copy so that the users could understand exactly what each of these new tools was all about.